webpack-contrib/exports-loader/README.md

 > [!WARNING]
 >
-> `%20` is space in a query string, because you can't use spaces in URLs
+> `%20` represents a space in a query string because spaces are not allowed in URLs.

 Then add the loader to the desired `import` statement or `require` calls.
 For example: